Notes to results

 Replacement ROAs / certificates

-These can be supplied for a fee per ROA or certificate.
-They will include wording that shows they are a replacement.
+These can be supplied and will include wording that shows they are a replacement.
 Please contact Customer Service for full details.

 For written examinations